yelinaung/hugo-blog/content/posts/things-i-read-6th-nov-2021.md

 I have heard/seen it but not in detail until now.
 Saw someone posted about it [on HN](https://news.ycombinator.com/item?id=29078919) and makes me curious.

-I also found post about [Trie written in Python](https://albertauyeung.github.io/2020/06/15/python-trie.html/) by Googling.
+I also found a post about [Trie written in Python](https://albertauyeung.github.io/2020/06/15/python-trie.html/) by Googling.
-I like the clear explaination with diagrams and put [the code on github](https://github.com/yelinaung/dsa/blob/master/trie.py).
+I like the clear explanation with diagrams and put [the code on github](https://github.com/yelinaung/dsa/blob/master/trie.py).

 ### Some takeaways